curtisj44/dessert-vscode-theme/README.md

 # dessert-vscode-theme

-A dark theme for Visual Studio Code
+A dark color theme for Visual Studio Code